Getting Back to Exercise Postpartum

 This is an individual process to find what exercises or sports are your “play”.
 The goal is to find an activity you enjoy that you would want to return to.
 Tracking performance can help with determining appropriate intensity of exercise and motivation.
 Cram and Clapp suggest monitoring pulse rate, rating of perceived exertion, speed, milage, strength or sport specific skills.
 These should all improve gradually over time.

 It can be helpful to seek out a qualified physical or pelvic therapist postpartum to reestablish a connection to your core.
 Additionally, if you are experiencing any pain, weakness, urinary incontinence or pressure this should be evaluated further.
-Contact us at https://feminapt.com/about-us/schedule-an-appointment for an in-office or Telehealth session so we can help you reach your postpartum exercise goals.
+Contact us here for an in-office or telehealth session in California (and virtual consultations worldwide) so we can help you reach your postpartum exercise goals.

 Clapp, J. F., & Cram, C. (2012).
 Exercising through your pregnancy.
 Omaha, Nebraska: Addicus Books.